 - Share and access specialist expertise to carry out intelligence to anticipate and predict demand

 - Apply their expertise and knowledge to other service areas, in particular, strategic priorities

 What are the barriers in the way to people collaborating?

 - Lack of time to contribute to projects outside of their current intelligence responsibilities

 - Lack of need to access other people’s data or expertise to help deliver their outcomes

-- Reluctance of people to share data they’ve got with others due to lack of trust or security permissions
+- The reluctance of people to share data they’ve got with others due to lack of trust or security permissions

-- Reluctance of people to accept being quality assured on an area of their work
+- The reluctance of people to accept being quality assured on an area of their work

 - Lack of strategic projects to contribute loses people’s interest in it

 - Risk of overlap between insight activities, or people commissioning intelligence that has already been done before